Drkeck/Employee-trackmaster/README.md

 clone the repo!

-Unfortuantly due to deadlines you will have to open mysql and source the sql files.
+Unfortunately due to deadlines you will have to open mysql and source the sql files.

 run npm install